Visit Marcia L Blazer DDS PC, Children's Dentist in Scottsdale

 The functions of primary teeth

-Speech Development-Clear speech is critical for cognitive, emotional and social development.
-Healthy and properly positioned primary teeth facilitate correct pronunciation and prevent the tongue from straying during speech formation.
+Speech Development- Healthy and properly positioned primary teeth facilitate correct pronunciation and prevent the tongue from straying during speech formation.

-Nutrition-Severely decayed and/or malformed teeth can have a significant impact on nutrition causing dietary deficiencies, including malnourishment.
-In addition, unhealthy teeth contribute to poor chewing habits than can have long term impacts.
+Nutrition-Severely decayed and/or malformed teeth can have a significant impact on a child's ability to eat.

 Impact on Adult Oral Health-Badly decayed primary teeth can lead to a variety of problems with long term effect.
 If childhood periodontal disease develops, bacteria can invade the gums, ligaments and eventually bone.
 Left untreated, primary teeth can drop out entirely, causing health and spacing problems for emerging permanent teeth.
 Children, with adult guidance, should develop a daily oral care routine.